-It is easy to use a lot of 1.5 volt cells to get the 9 and 90 volts required to operate the radio, but I decided to make do something different.
+While it is easy to use a lot of 1.5 volt cells to get the 9 and 90 volts required to operate the radio, I decided to make do something different.

 While it might seem odd to wield a microcontroller to solve a relatively simple problem on an antique, tube-type radio, it does make sense in a few ways as I'll outline below.